A dialog between cell adhesion and topology at the core of morphogenesis

-Analysis of cell density revealed that, in Wild Type embryos, changes in $\alpha$ potentially inducing rigidification (fluidization) matched also jamming (unjamming) values in cell fraction $\phi$ \cite{bolton1990rigidity, o2002random, van2010jamming} ---see Box 2.
-In consequence, one could argue that crossing the critical point in adhesion actually implies crossing the jamming critical point in cell density, $\phi_c\approx 0.84$, and that the actual driver of the rigidification/fluidization processes in non-confluent tissues is related to their density properties.
-However, it is possible to engineer \textit{in vivo} embryos whose density lays way beyond the jamming threshold $\phi> \phi_c$ that behave fluid-like ---a phenomenon observed in tumoral tissues \cite{ilina2020cell}--- and, conversely, engineer \textit{in vivo} embryos whose tissue density lays below the critical fraction, $\phi<\phi_c$ but, still, display a solid-like rheological behaviour \cite{Rustarazo:2025}.
-Conversely, the relative surface tension $\alpha$ reveals as the key driver of the tissue material properties, as no tissue with $\alpha>\alpha_c$ behaves solid-like, and no tissue with $\alpha<\alpha_c$ behaves fluid-like, regardless of the density $\phi$.
+Analysis of cell density, understood as the fraction of space occupied by cells vs. interstitial fluid, revealed that changes in $\alpha$ potentially inducing rigidification (fluidization) matched also jamming (unjamming) values in cell fraction $\phi$ \cite{bolton1990rigidity, o2002random, van2010jamming} ---see Box 2.
+In consequence, one could argue that, in Wild Type conditions, crossing the critical point in adhesion actually implies crossing the jamming critical point in cell density, $\phi_c\approx 0.84$, and that the actual driver of the rigidification/fluidization processes in non-confluent tissues is related to their cell density properties.
+However, in some conditions these two control parameters can be decoupled.
+In fact, it is possible to engineer \textit{in vivo} embryos whose density lays way beyond the jamming threshold $\phi> \phi_c$ but display low viscosity \cite{Rustarazo:2025} ---a phenomenon observed in tumoral tissues \cite{ilina2020cell}.
+Conversely, it has been also shown that it is possible to engineer \textit{in vivo} embryos whose tissue density lays below the critical fraction, $\phi<\phi_c$ but, still, display high viscosity \cite{Rustarazo:2025}.
+In consequence, the relative surface tension $\alpha$ reveals as the key driver of the tissue material properties, as, within the scale of values reported above, no tissue with $\alpha>\alpha_c$ displays high viscosity, and no tissue with $\alpha<\alpha_c$ displays low viscosity, regardless of the density $\phi$.